 You’ve then got the question of salad.
-Do you go for sliced tomatoes, crispy iceberg lettuce or a leaf or two of little gem, thinly sliced red onion, or fresh cucumber slices?
-There are other potential additions to your burger to consider too, such as jalapeños or even an onion ring or two.
+Do you go for sliced tomatoes, crispy iceberg lettuce or a leaf or two of little gem, or fresh cucumber slices?
+There are other potential additions to your burger to consider too, such as whether to top it with jalapeños or gherkins.
 That’s before you even start looking at sauces!
 Or do you dare to go for all of the above, risking the entire structural integrity of your whole burger operation in the pursuit of the perfect bite?
 It’s evident that burgers are truly a risky, yet rewarding, business.

 As much as I enjoy a beefburger I also very much like a good bean burger.
 (I should probably mention at this point that I’m not vegan, I just enjoy eating vegan food quite a lot and I’m allergic to dairy so it makes sense to make vegan food because it doesn’t contain dairy.)
 I like making bean burgers in particular because they’re really easy to make in the food processor, enabling me to knock up a quick dinner in no time at all.
 There’s also a wide range of flavoured bean burgers you can make, meaning I never get tired of them.